Skip to content

 Authentication

-Prior to setting up any authentication, we recommend setting up the base project using the make first-run command.
-If you've already done so, you can skip ahead.
+Prior to setting up any authentication, you will need to set up the base project using the make first-run command.
+If you've already done so, and both configuration.yaml and secrets.yaml files have been generated, you can skip ahead.

 Adding Auth strategies